-BMT Tax Depreciation finds residential clients an average of almost $9,000 in first full financial year deductions.
-However, BMT’s research shows that up to 80 per cent of investors fail to take full advantage of it.
+BMT Tax Depreciation has prepared over 700,000 schedules and found clients an average of $9,000 in the first full financial year deductions.
+However, BMT’s research shows that up to 80 per cent of property investors still fail to take full advantage of claiming tax depreciation.

 - Fact 1.
 Tax depreciation is the highest non-cash deduction

 - Fact 2.
 Two types of property depreciation deductions

 - Fact 3.
 Legislation changes don’t affect capital works claims

 - Fact 4.
 Legislation changes don’t affect substantially renovated property

 - Fact 5.
 The immediate deduction boosts cash flow